engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/manual-tests.md

 ## Executing manual tests

 Strategies in user experience and accessibility steadily move from manual testing to automated testing.
-As security testing shifted left more and more our terms evolved, DevOps is referred to DevSecOps.
+As security testing shifted left more and more our terms evolved, e.g. DevOps is now referred to as DevSecOps.
+Regardless of labels, we intend to shift all feasible product aspects left and introduce them to earlier testing stages.
-Move Manual testing to automated testing

 [![Manual Test Execution](../../../assets/images/book/anatomy-of-a-code-change/testing/manual-testing-execution.webp)](../../../assets/images/book/anatomy-of-a-code-change/testing/manual-testing-execution.png)